Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 However, there are a few more specific things you can look for.

-If you are struggling with the trail wrist, chances are it is one of these two very common issues.
+If you are struggling with the trail wrist, it is likely one of these two very common issues.

 Practical Drills for Improving Trail Wrist Motion